wei-lab/SparkXpehh/README.md

         cd SparkXpehh
         mvn compile package

-You will get a jar file in target folder if you package the source file successfully.
-Then, you can run SparkXpehh.
+You will get two jar file in target folder if you package the source file successfully.
+Then, you can use SparkXpehhV2-0-0.1-SNAPSHOT-executable.jar to test SparkXpehh.

 Input file formats
 --------